-4.14 Personality and Character Development
+4.13 Personality and Character Development/Studio Activities

-All students shall enroll, on admission, in any one of the personality and character development programmes NCC/NSS/NSO/YRC/Sports and Games and undergo training / conduct activities for about 80 hours and attend a camp of about 7 days.
+All students shall enroll, on admission, in any one of the personality and character Development programmes NCC/NSS/NSO/YRC/Sports and Games or clubs and undergo training / conduct activities for about 80 hours and attend a camp of about 7 days if registered in NCC/NSS.

-- National Cadet Corps (NCC)will have about 20 parades and a number of camps specified by the NCC officer.
+- National Cadet Corps (NCC) will have parades and a number of camps specified by the NCC officer.

 - National Service Scheme (NSS) will have social service activities in and around the College / Institution and in addition to that the activities are being carried out through the following clubs.

-- Gyan- the quiz club,
+- Gyan the quiz club,

 - Youth Red Cross society & Red Ribbon Club,

-- Science Mathematics and Technology Club,
+- > Science Mathematics and Technology Club,

-- · Readers Club,
+- Readers Club.

 - Photography Club,

-- Fine Arts Club,
+- Fine Arts Club.

 - Muthamizh Mandram, etc.,